 To meet the G7 requirement for “awareness of the outside environment”, the Acceptable Solution states that at least 50% of the glazed area providing natural light in habitable spaces must be clear glass and must be between 900 mm and 2000 mm above floor level.

-The Acceptable Solution and Verification Method for G7 were updated in November 2021.
-From 3 November 2022, G7/AS1 (2nd edition) only applies to simple buildings up to 3 storeys in low density developments.
-A new Acceptable Solution, G2/AS2, has been established, and G7/VM1 includes a computer modelling method.
+The Acceptable Solution G7/AS1 (2nd edition) only applies to simple buildings up to 3 storeys in low density developments.
+Acceptable Solution G2/AS2 has wider application, and G7/VM1 includes a computer modelling method.

 Sources of daylight